kristian-lange-tw/JATOS_docs_v3/pages/Update-JATOS-Automatically.md

 As of today, JATOS (v.3.3.4) uses Java 8.
 Future versions will likely require newer Java versions.
 If you're updating from a JATOS version using Java 8 to (say) another version using JAVA 11, the auto-update process will automatically download JATOS bundled with Java, regardless of wich variant you are currently using.

 ### Compatibility, feeback and bug reports
-The auto-update feature is available for linux and MacOS, but not in windows systems.
-It works on Docker.
+The auto-update feature is available for linux and MacOS, but not for windows systems.
+It also works on Docker.
 We tried our best to make this feature as robust and general as possible, and welcome any bug reports if it did not work in your system.
 In these cases, please [send us](http://www.jatos.org/Contact-us.html) a description of your system along with your [logs](http://www.jatos.org/Troubleshooting.html#read-log-file-in-the-browser).